 Did you know that many of our most important life lessons can teach us a thing or two about how to also handle our money?
 That’s right!
 Many of the principles that we learn to live by can be applied to other areas of life, including your finances.

 For example, you’ve probably learned that life is what you make it.
-Well, your finances are what you make of them too.
-Life’s most important lessons can help you make better decisions with your money and also give you a new perspective.
+Well, your finances are what you make of them too!

-If there’s one life lesson that we can all stand to learn, that would be the necessity of patience.
-Patience is the ability to wait for something to happen without getting frustrated by the delay.
+Among the good life lessons that we can all stand to learn, there's the necessity of patience.
+Patience is when you're able to wait on something with peace and without reacting in a negative way.
 There are many things in life that we have to wait for that require a lot of patience.

 We all make mistakes in life.
 Some mistakes are more consequential than others, but they all can serve as learning experiences.